The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 Sketch 10:

-In case you didn’t catch that – there were at least 10 sketches in there, at least what was shown here by the architect himself.
+In case you didn’t catch that, there were at least 10 sketches in there, at least what was shown here by the architect himself.

-Much better right?
-The potential for mistakes has been greatly reduced and the drawing is out of a program that makes it easier to change one’s mind with just a few clicks of the mouse.
+Much better, right?
+The potential for mistakes has been greatly reduced, and the drawing is out of a program that makes it easier to change one’s mind with just a few clicks of the mouse.
 This saves time, and time is money.

 Computer-aided design has transformed schematic design into an art form.
-The only thing that CAD cannot do, at least not yet, is to give you an idea how it interacts with other pieces of the building.
+The only thing that CAD cannot do, at least not yet, is to give you an idea of how it interacts with other pieces of the building.

 That’s where Building Information Modeling (BIM) comes in.
-Building Information Modeling employs all of the same principles as CAD, but goes further by creating a virtual 3D world inside the computer which represents your project exactly as it would be once completed.
+Building Information Modeling employs all of the same principles as CAD, but goes further by creating a virtual 3D world inside the computer, which represents your project exactly as it would be once completed.
 An example of what constructing something through BIM looks like can be found here:

 This video gives an excellent visualization of how a 2D CAD drawing can become a 3D BIM model: